 But arriving in the UK is only the beginning.
 Whether you’re arriving on a Skilled Worker Visa, Student Visa, or joining family members, settling in involves more than just landing in the country.

-Once you land, there are several practical steps you’ll need to take, from securing accommodation and opening a bank account to registering with a GP and understanding everyday living costs.
+Once you land, there are several practical steps you’ll need to take, from opening a bank account, registering with a GP and getting a UK phone number are part of settling into life in the UK.
 The first few months can feel overwhelming if you’re unfamiliar with how things work.

 This guide outlines the key areas you should focus on to settle smoothly and confidently into life in the UK.